ahnlok/reverse-engineering/README.md

 <br />

 ##### **2) html-routes.js**
-##### _This file creates a route that check whether the user is logged in, whether user already has an account.
+##### _This file creates a route that checks whether the user is logged in, whether user already has an account.
 It will send the user to the correct html page._
 <br />

 ### **_5. server_**
 ##### **1) server.js**
-##### _This file requires packages, sets up PORT, and creates express, middleware, routes, and sync database.
+##### _This file requires packages, sets up PORT, and creates express, middleware, routes, and sync the database.
 It also logs the message in the terminal on a successful connection to the server._